jonro2955/jonro2955/README.md

 # My Movie Database:

-This full stack web application uses React, Firebase and a 3rd party API called The Movie Database (TMDB api) to allow users to search, review, and save movies from over 800,000 titles.
+This full stack web application uses React, Firebase and a 3rd party API called The Movie Database (TMDB) API to allow users to search, review, and save movies from over 800,000 titles.

 [Live Preview Site](https://mmdb-97518.web.app)

 # AI Tic Tac Toe:

+This tic-tac-toe game uses the minimax algorithm in JavaScript to power the computer player's AI and gives the user 3 difficulty settings.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_2_tictactoe/)

 # Where's Waldo?:

+This app implements an interactive version of the "Where's Waldo?", a game where players try to find several visual elements obscured inside of a picture.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_11_wheres_waldo/)

 # Battleship:

+This is an interactive battleship game played against a computer opponent.
+It features a drag and drop ship placement interface and a semi-smart computer opponent.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_7_battleship_2.0/)

 # Etch A Sketch:

+This is a web based etch-a-sketch drawing toy built using HTML, CSS and vanilla JS.

 [Live Preview Site](https://jonro2955.github.io/odin_foundations_4_etch_a_sketch/)

 # Fortnite Shop:

+This is a multi-page website built using ReactJS and the react-router-dom plugin to practice the techniques involved in ReactJS routing.
+The site fetches data from a fortnite content API and displays their details.

 [Live Preview Site](https://jonro2955.github.io/fortnite-shop-react-router-practice/)

 # CV Application:

+This is a resume template built using React.
+The app provides a visually appealing resume design template on which users can create their resume.
+Each part can be edited and then the entire document can be printed to PDF and saved onto the user's local computer.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_8_cv_application/)

 # Library App:

+This is a virtual library app that allows users to store book information either on the user's device memory or in the cloud.

 [Live Preview Site](https://jonro2955.github.io/odin_javaScript_1_library/)

 # To Do List:

+This is a web app that lets users create to-do lists and store them in the cloud using their Google, Facebook, or Github accounts.
+It uses the Google Firebase SDK to implement the backend database and authentication.

 [Live Preview Site](https://jonro2955.github.io/odin_javascript_4_todo_list/)